The following professionals lent their expertise to this article:

 Cecil College’s nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Maryland Board of Nursing (MBON), ensuring that students meet high standards of nursing education.

 Graduates are trained to provide safe and competent nursing care, communicate effectively with patients and their families, and make smart, critical decisions in clinical settings.
-The program emphasizes core nursing values like integrity, ethics, and patient-cantered care.
+The program emphasizes core nursing values like integrity, ethics, and patient-centered care.

 Cecil College also offers great support for students, including career services that help with job searches, resume writing, and interview prep.
 Plus, they have accessibility services to support students with disabilities, ensuring equal access to all educational opportunities.